 21.02.2010 Protest march in Oush Grab

 Tens of people gathered in Oush Grab to protest against the military presence in the area.
-Town people and internationals were peacefully marching towards Oush Grab hill when a Israeli army jeep, soon followed by other 6 or 7, swooped on the demonstrators, among which there were elderly and children.
+Town’s people and internationals were peacefully marching towards Oush Grab hill when a Israeli army jeep, soon followed by another 6 or 7 swooped on the demonstrators, among which there were elderly and children.
 After barking orders in Hebrew, one of the soldiers began to throw tear gas and “sound bombs”, momentarily dispersing part of the crowd.

 The organizers of the march have called for another march next Sunday.

-Over the following days works on the top of the hill have continued.
+Over the following days work on the top of the hill has continued.
 The watchtower on the side of the hill was demolished but most of the old military structures are still standing.
 A portion of the the earth mound on the top of the hill has been levelled.

 10.02.2010 Israeli army bulldozes Oush Grab area